yukiar/TransferFT/README.md

 ## Usage
 ### Pre-requisit
-Our training codes depends on [pytorch-pretrained-bert](https://github.com/huggingface/transformers/releases/tag/v0.6.2) (former version of [transformers](https://github.com/huggingface/transformers)).
+Our training codes depend on [pytorch-pretrained-bert](https://github.com/huggingface/transformers/releases/tag/v0.6.2) (former version of [transformers](https://github.com/huggingface/transformers)).
 Please first install pytorch and pytorch-pretrained-bert.

 Note: Our models should work on transformers as well without any problem, but we have not tested yet.